 Then, when we moved to London I snapped up tickets to the Breaking Bad cocktail experience (it’s held in a replica RV from the show and is amazing.
 See a video of it here).
 So, when we decided to travel around the US before settling in Canada, we knew that Albuquerque (where the show is based) would be on our hit list.

 There are several companies who run Breaking Bad tours throughout Albuquerque but, to our surprise, there are very few other companies cashing in on the show.
-There was a doughnut place making Breaking Bad donuts (they have blue icing and blue ‘meth’ (sugar)), and a shop selling just the blue sugar, but not much else at all.
+There was a doughnut store making Breaking Bad doughnuts (they have blue icing and blue ‘meth’ (sugar)), and a shop selling just the blue sugar, but not much else at all.

 Your self guided Breaking Bad tour

 PLEASE NOTE: These are real businesses and real peoples’ homes.
 In most cases, only the outside of the building was used in the show.
 Do not walk all over their property and don’t hang around for ages.
 Drive past, get your picture, reminisce (briefly) and move on.
 You’ll notice that at Walter White’s House, the couple who live there sit outside on their lawn all day.
-Apparently, the women goes a little crazy when people get out and take pictures on their Breaking Bad self tour…
+Apparently, the woman gets a little angry when people get out and take pictures on their Breaking Bad self tour…

 Walter White’s House